frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/current-limiting-and-low-battery-limit.md

 This means the ESC will try and guess how many battery cells are being used, and automatically determine the low battery voltage limit.
 You need to specify the limit as `voltlim` in millivolts-per-cell, and also specify each cell's maximum voltage with `cellmaxvolt`.
 For example, regular Li-ion and Li-poly batteries should use `cellmaxvolt` set to 4200, and Li-HV batteries should use `cellmaxvolt` set at 4350. `voltlim` should be set at about 3000, but you can raise or lower this according to preference.

+WARNING: This automatic-cell-counting feature only works well if your battery is not already dead.
+For example, if you used a 6S battery that's so dead that it is at 18V, the firmware might think it is a 5S battery instead, since a full 5S battery is 21V.

+It is recommended to use the absolute voltage limit method instead.

 #### Immediate Stop

 Set `lowbattstretch` to `0` and the ESC will completely stop if the measured voltage goes below the voltage limit.